 L’Année Philologique includes all volumes of the annual index, beginning with Volume I published in 1928.
 Abstracts of journal articles are in English, German, Spanish, French or Italian.
 Books entries often include tables of contents and book review information.

 The Modern Language Association International Bibliography indexes thousands of publications, including articles, books, book chapters, and dissertations.
 Subjects included: literature, language, linguistics, and folklore.

 There are few abstracts.

 Coverage: 1926 - Present.

-Bibliographic index that covers English language periodicals in the humanities.
+Bibliographic index covering English language periodicals in the humanities.
 Feature articles are indexed, as are interviews, obituaries, bibliographies, and reviews of plays, operas, ballets, dance, musicals, movies, television and radio.
-Offers detailed abstracts.
+Detailed abstracts.

 Coverage: Indexing - 1984 - present; Abstracting - 1994 - present.